wp-plugins/post2pdf-converter/readme.txt

 1. Upload all *.php, *.z, *.ctg.z files to `/wp-content/plugins/post2pdf-converter/tcpdf/fonts` directory.
 1. Go to "Settings" -> "POST2PDF Converter" to configure.
-1. Enter font name to "Font" option in "PDF Settings" section.
+1. Enter font name to "Font" and "Monospaced font" option in "PDF Settings" section.
 1. If you allow visitors who receive a PDF to make changes to it even if they don't have the same font, disable "Font subsetting" option.

 * If your font file is xxxx.z, font name is xxxx.
+* Don't apply a proportional font to "Monospaced font" option.

 You can also use following fonts.